MARK J. COVALL

-Maria Merlie, director of administration and membership services for the National Association of Psychiatric Health Systems (NAPHS), joined the association in 1994.
-In this role, she is responsible for a wide variety of member services, including the NAPHS Annual Meeting, the association’s Web site (www.naphs.org), and other major activities (including retention/recruitment of members, elections, the NAPHS PAC, and administration).
+Maria Merlie is the director of operations for the National Association of Psychiatric Health Systems (NAPHS).
+In this role, she is responsible for a wide variety of member services, including the NAPHS Annual Meeting, the association’s Web site (www.naphs.org), and other major activities (including retention/recruitment of members, elections, and administration).
 She also serves as the staff liaison to the NABH Board of Trustees and is responsible for managing sponsorship opportunities available to those who serve the behavioral health industry.
 She is a graduate of the Katharine Gibbs Business School.

-Caroline Scott is the Program Associate for the National Association of Psychiatric Health Systems.
-She is responsible for supporting the association's activities, including congressional relations, quality and regulatory affairs, membership, and communications.
+Caroline Scott is the government relations and operations coordinator.
+She is responsible for supporting the association's activities, including government relations, quality and regulatory affairs, membership engagement, and operations.
 Prior to joining NABH, Caroline worked with the Investment Company Institute, where she served as the meetings and conference coordinator.
-She is a graduate of Bloomsburg University of Pennsylvania and recieved a bachelor’s degree in Mass Communications.
+She is a graduate of Bloomsburg University of Pennsylvania and received a bachelor’s degree in Mass Communications.